loongOpen/Unity-RL-Playground/README.md

 # Importing and Configuring Unity RL Playground

-After setting up the environment, the agent needs to be configured to ensure it can interact correctly with the environment and perform learning tasks.
-Below are the detailed steps:
+Drag the downloaded Unity-RL-Playground-main into ml-agents-release_20/ml-agents-release_20/Project/Assets.
+After importing the environment, the following operations need to be performed:

+## 1. Initial Environment Configuration

+Click on Layers in the upper right corner of the interface, select Edit Layers, and add robot at the end of the Layers list.

+Click on Edit -> Project Settings -> Physics, uncheck the robot in the Layer Collision Matrix, and change the Fixed Timestep under Time to 0.01.

+Drag the RobotRLAgent.cs script into the missing Script slot under each robot.

+Drag the policy network under nnmodel into the None (NN Model) slot under the corresponding robot, and click play to run the several robot gaits in the example.

-## 1. Agent Configuration
+## 2. Agent Configuration

-### 1.1 Attach Scripts

-Attach the following scripts to the imported agent object (Agent):

-RobotRLAgent: Defines the agent's behavior and training objectives.

-Decision Requester: Controls the decision frequency of the agent.

-Behavior Name: Modify this to match the name in the training configuration file (config.yaml).

 Max Step: Set to 1000, representing the maximum number of steps per training episode.

-Decision Frequency: Set to trigger a decision every 1 time step.

-### 1.2 Test Feedforward Actions

-If Fixed Body is selected, click the Unity Play button to observe whether the feedforward actions applied to the robot are correct.
+Test Feedforward Actions：If Fixed Body is selected, click the Unity Play button to observe whether the feedforward actions applied to the robot are correct.

-## 2. Start Training

-### 2.1 Configure Training Parameters

-Modify the following settings:

-Edit > Project Settings > Time > Fixed Timestep = 0.01s

-In the RobotRLAgent script, configure the following:
+### In the RobotRLAgent script, configure the following:

 Robot Type: Select the type of robot (e.g., Biped, Quadruped, Legwheeled).